KenavR/SS.Challenges.RaceCondition/README.md

 # Race Condition Challenge (Group 3)
-by Günter Arzberger, Thomas Leber and Rene Vanek

 ## Challenge Description
 A race condition occurs in a program when the behavior depends on the relative timing of events, such as